Skip to content

 What I have

-• Personal deployments on GitHub Pages and Render.
+• Small public deployments on GitHub Pages and Render.

 • Ownership of production AWS environments or multi-account architecture design.